open-vianu/vianu/README.md

 ## License

-This project is licensed under the XYZ License.
+This project is licensed under the MIT License.

 ## Feedback and Support